SnowflurrySDK/Snowflurry.jl/docs/src/tutorials/advanced/asynchronous_jobs.md

 end
 ```

-This example is going to how to run jobs asynchronously using Julia tasks.
+This tutorial is going to how to run jobs asynchronously using Julia tasks.
 Asynchronous jobs allow users to continue other work while waiting for the quantum resources.

 ## Julia tasks